VERONICA'S DOG TRAINING

 The Dog Who Started It All

 Lewey started me on this dog training journey and has taught me more than many people I've met.
 My professional career began when I started leading off-leash pack-hikes, after which I transitioned to training client dogs in their homes.
-I haven't looked back since.
+I haven't looked back since, and I haven't stopped learning.

-I am a Certified Training Without Conflict Professional Dog Trainer.
+I am a Certified Training Without Conflict Professional Dog Trainer and AKC CGC evaluator.